ministryofjustice/court-case-matcher/README.md

 The MQ method is effectively deprecated and will be removed.
 The intention is to migrate from the current queue used, being the crime portal gateway queue, to the court-case-matcher-queue which is fed by the court-list-splitter service.

-The service is configured to read from both queues, but allows switching between with XML and JSON based messaging using the use of the feature flag `process_court_case_matcher_messages`.

 Dev Setup
 ---------